School Sport Sponsored by Hill

 - We believe that both engaging in sports and seeing the achievements of others can inspire people to build greater motivation in their own lives, to set greater goals, and to have the courage to achieve them.

-Throughout the year, thousands of school children will take part in thousands of hours of sporting activity delivered by Cambridge United, and in each session our focus on the values of respect, empowerment and inspiration will ensure that the personal development of each and every child is the primary aim.
+Throughout the year, school children will take part in thousands of hours of sporting activity delivered by Cambridge United Community Trust, and in each session our focus on the values of respect, empowerment and inspiration will ensure that the personal development of each and every child is the primary aim.

-We will also use this network of schools to maximise the impact of a number of other initiatives throughout the season, including visits from our players to primary schools to help disseminate a number of important messages related to the three key themes of our Trust: education, health and inclusion.
+We use our network of partner schools to maximise the impact of a number of other initiatives throughout the season, including visits from Cambridge United players to primary schools to help disseminate a number of important messages related to the three key themes of our Trust: education, health and inclusion.
 An exciting collaboration with AstraZeneca also sees us combine the delivery of PE with science teaching at a number of primary schools across the region.

-If you would like further information regarding any aspect of our School Sport programme, then please contact Tim Walker, our Head of Primary School Sport and Education: email@example.com
+If you would like further information regarding any aspect of our School Sport programme, then please contact Tim Walker, our Head of Education: email@example.com